 Libba Letton, a crisis communications consultant, says intelligence and speed are crucial to de-escalating bad news from getting worse.
-Most of the damage from a misinformation or disinformation event happens within the first one to two hours of the first social postings, with the most damage occurring within the first 60 minutes.
+The damage from a misinformation or disinformation event happens within the first one to two hours of the social postings; the most damage occurs within the first 60 minutes.
 That’s why it’s essential to locate the issue and quickly acknowledge it to help defuse the situation.

 “When bad news begins circulating online, it can ramp up really quickly and multiply exponentially,” she says.
 “But at the same time, if you respond as soon as possible that you’re aware of the problem, investigating the issue and promise to come back with more info, the issue can ramp down just as quickly.”

-While in the investigation phase, Monks recommends assessing the overall threat level, including the author, their social presence, followers, associations, and their potential to further drive the issue.
+In the investigation phase, Monks recommends assessing the threat level, including the potential to further drive the issue.
 In PepsiCo’s case, additional conservative websites and their social media were able to escalate the spread of the disinformation.
 For Crisp and their clients, a 30-minute alert after the first positing is required, followed by intelligence-gathering efforts.

-In addition to addressing the issue externally, Letton recommends organizations respond internally, giving employees access to the information and the tools to understand and assess the problem.
+Letton also recommends organizations respond internally, giving employees access to the information to understand and assess the problem.
 This will provide them with the right information to respond, if necessary, to their social media followers.
-At the same time, company executives should be trained and prepared with general messaging and statements to meet a predetermined set of scenarios.
+At the same time, company executives should be trained and prepared with general messaging and statements.

 With just over three months before the election, social media channels are nearly guaranteed to be influenced by other countries.
 Their disinformation will be amplified by those that support the message.
 And news that appears real will go unchecked before disseminated to thousands of people.